ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 While League of Legends is a team game, individual performance also influences the outcome of a match.
 Adding individual player stats such as gold per minute, experience points per minunte, kills, deaths, assists, and other actions per minute, could help improve the accuracy of the model.
 Also, champion synergy is important to consider when it comes to team composition.
 Having five champions with high win rates on one team does not necessarily mean that those champions will work well together.
 Finding an effective way to measure champion synergy could also improve the accuracy of the model.

 In conclusion, working together as a team and taking objectives first is more important than just the champion picks and bans themselves.
-Or as the saying goes, **Team work makes the dream work**.

 ## Project Source